 With this overclock running steady on our test bench, performance is far more convincing.
 It’s a shame that this performance is locked behind a process that many GTX 1070 Ti owners will likely not bother with, though, resulting in rather lackluster performance overall.

 On average, performance was up 32% with our overclocked card over the reference GTX 1070, rapidly swaying price-per-frame in favour of the GTX 1070 Ti.
 The king-killer didn’t quite manage to pull off regicide on our test bench, even with the highest overclocks we could muster without instability, posting an average fps that was 6% worse than the GTX 1080 at reference clocks.

 Limited memory bandwidth bottlenecks were expected to rear their ugly head in benchmarks that require large texture files and the like.
 As our benchmarks show this has seemingly impacted minimum framerates in Shadow of War at 4K and 1440p.
 The step down to 8Gbps GDDR5 from 10Gbps GDDR5X is likely the cause for a considerable amount of the performance degradation versus the GTX 1080.

 Nvidia were really going to release one last ground-shaking haymaker as a last hurrah to Pascal.
-Yet, as it launches, it seems to have slotted back into the slot of design boredom, merely filling a gap that may at one time been fiercely fought by AMD’s RX Vega – yet this never really came to pass as AMD struggled for performance with their latest architecture.
+Yet, as it launched, it seemed to have slotted back into the slot of design boredom, merely filling a gap that may at one time been fiercely fought by AMD’s RX Vega.
+Yet that itself never really came to pass as AMD struggled for performance with their latest architecture.